RadStr/HelloWorld/README.md

 # HelloWorld
-To learn features of github\n
+To learn features of github
 Commited directly to master branch